osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 - Delete the community
 - Invite and remove tenants from the community

 Community Administrators can assign other users any Communities-based role including the Community Administrator role.
-Community Administrators can only assign roles to users within their own tenant, which, by definition, is the Community Owner's tenant.
+However, Community Administrators can only assign roles to users within their own tenant, which, by definition, is the Community Owner's tenant.

 ## Related user classifications